Enlight Renewable Energy

 Enlight Renewable Energy is a publicly traded company, headquartered in Israel, that builds and operates solar and wind power facilities.
-Its shares are traded on the Tel Aviv Stock Exchange.
+Its shares are traded on the Tel Aviv Stock Exchange (TASE: ENLT) and on Nasdaq (ENLT) following the company's United States initial public offering in February 2023.
+In addition to solar and wind, Enlight develops utility-scale energy storage and agrivoltaic ("agro solar") projects integrating agricultural land use with photovoltaic generation.